Monsif2019/image-upload/README.md

 - type "npm run dev" to start the server.
 - Go to http://localhost:5000/upload.
 - enjoy.
-- the uploaded images are in the uploads folder.
+- the uploaded images are in the ./public/uploads folder.

 # Main server file
  index.js